Kalīla wa-Dimna: Origins

-The book is based on the c.
-200 BC Sanskrit text Panchatantra.
-It was translated into Middle Persian in the sixth century by Borzuya.
-It was subsequently translated into Arabic in the eighth century by the Persian Ibn al-Muqaffa'.
-King Vakhtang VI of Kartli made a translation from Persian to Georgian in the 18th century.
-His work, later edited by his mentor Sulkhan-Saba Orbeliani, has been used as a reference while determining the possible original text, along with an earlier unfinished translation by King David I of Kakheti.
+Al-Muqaffa’s version became the foundation for many subsequent versions.
+The work was later expanded and retranslated multiple times: Nasrallah ibn Abd al-Hamid produced an influential Persian translation in the mid-12th century, while other notable versions include Ahmad ibn Mahmud al-Tusi’s rendition for a Seljuk sultan, Husayn Kashifi's Persian versification completed in 1504, and King Vakhtang VI of Kartli's translation from Persian to Georgian in the 18th century.
+Vakhtang VI's work, later edited by his mentor Sulkhan-Saba Orbeliani, has been used as a reference while determining the possible original text, along with an earlier unfinished translation by King David I of Kakheti.